MalfiRG/MalfiRG/README.md

 ### Hi there, I am Piotr👋
 It's great to have you visit my GitHub profile!
-As an aspiring ISTQB-certified Software Tester, I want to highlight my experience with various testing tools and applications, completed coursework, certifications, and other relevant achievements.
+As an ISTQB-certified QA Engineer, I want to highlight my experience with various testing tools and applications, completed coursework, certifications, and other relevant achievements.

 Being part of the dynamic IT sector, I actively follow the latest news in AI, software testing, and software development.